The ins and outs of plumbing drain systems: Simplified in a simple manner

 FAQ

-What causes clogs in the drains of plumbing?
+What causes clogs in plumbing drains?

-How can I tell if my plumbing drain is leaking?
+What can I tell when my plumbing drain is leaking?

 Tags: Drains, Plumbing, Tools Categories: Plumber